aeternity/protocol/specification/contracts/README.md

 ## Goals

-The overreaching functional goal of æternity smart contracts is to be able to execute code on the chain.
+The overreaching functional goal of aeternity smart contracts is to be able to execute code on the chain.
 That is, code execution that is verified by a miner and which can alter the state of the chain.

-The design and implementation of the æternity smart contracts also have the following non-functional goals in the following order:
+The design and implementation of the aeternity smart contracts also have the following non-functional goals in the following order:

 1. Contract execution should be safe.